jdillman/Commenter/README.md

-# Example React Commenting system
+# Example React/Redux Commenting Component

-* Interview discussion project, not a real product *
+* Interview discussion project, not a real product.

 This was done as a way to demonstrate building a medium complexity system in React and Redux.
 I'll attempt to go through the full design and build to give a reasonable expectation of my abilities.
 (This will focus mostly on the FE engineering side of the things)